grafana/grafana/docs/sources/datasources/jaeger.md

 > **Note:** This feature is available in Grafana 7.4+.

 This is a configuration for the [trace to logs feature]({{< relref "../explore/trace-integration" >}}).
-Select target data source (at this moment limited to Loki and Splunk data sources) and select which tags will be used in the logs query.
+Select target data source (at this moment limited to Loki and Splunk \[logs\] data sources) and select which tags will be used in the logs query.

 - **Data source -** Target data source.
-- **Tags -** The tags that will be used in the Loki or Splunk query.
+- **Tags -** The tags that will be used in the logs query.
 Default is `'cluster', 'hostname', 'namespace', 'pod'`.
-- **Map tag names -** When enabled, allows configuring how Jaeger tag names map to Loki or Splunk label names.
+- **Map tag names -** When enabled, allows configuring how Jaeger tag names map to logs label names.
 For example, map `service.name` to `service`.
-- **Span start time shift -** Shift in the start time for the Loki or Splunk query based on the span start time.
+- **Span start time shift -** Shift in the start time for the logs query based on the span start time.
 In order to extend to the past, you need to use a negative value.
 Use time interval units like 5s, 1m, 3h.
 The default is 0.
-- **Span end time shift -** Shift in the end time for the Loki or Splunk query based on the span end time.
+- **Span end time shift -** Shift in the end time for the logs query based on the span end time.
 Time units can be used here, for example, 5s, 1m, 3h.
 The default is 0.
-- **Filter by Trace ID -** Toggle to append the trace ID to the Loki or Splunk query.
+- **Filter by Trace ID -** Toggle to append the trace ID to the logs query.
-- **Filter by Span ID -** Toggle to append the span ID to the Loki or Splunk query.
+- **Filter by Span ID -** Toggle to append the span ID to the logs query.

 ![Trace to logs settings](/static/img/docs/explore/trace-to-logs-settings-8-2.png 'Screenshot of the trace to logs settings')